Victoria Roberts : Director/Registered Manager

 Justine Massey/Care Coordinator & Trainer

-have worked for Pathways to Opportunities since October 2014, starting as a Support Worker and have been in my current role since April 2016.
+I have worked for Pathways to Opportunities since October 2014, starting as a Support Worker and have worked my way up to my current role, which I have been in since 2019.
 I am extremely hardworking, and knowledgeable about our service users and their needs.
 I love to be with my children and partner, go out with my friends, and attend dancing competitions to watch my daughter.

-I have worked at Pathways since 2016.
+I have worked at Pathways since 2016, and have been in my current role since 2019.
 Prior to this I have worked in various nursing homes and studied at University.
 I am a kind, caring individual with a lot of enthusiasm for my job.
 In my spare time, I love video games, spending time with my family and the great outdoors.

 Victoria Roberts, the Registered Manager and Sole owner of Pathways to opportunities, she has a vast amount of experience working with individuals with learning disabilities, Autism and other complex health care needs.
 Vicky is IOSH trained, QCF level 5 trained in leadership and management.
 Aimee Errock, our Care Co-Ordinator, has a Law Degree and also has her QCF Level 3 in Health and Social Care.
 Our Team Leaders are Jill Payne and Justine Massey, both are QCF Level 3 qualified.
 Jill is also our Manual and Handling Facilitator.